 Languages often require roots to be a minimal size, or a certain shape-that is, to follow a template.
 But before showing you what such languages look like, I want to show you a language that doesn't care about root size: Russian.
 In Russian, roots can be so small that they are easily missed (see (5)).
 In the following paradigms, the verb 'drink' at least some of the time appears as just a single consonant [p-], or a consonant followed by a glide, [pj-].
-In the usual analysis of this paradigm, affixes consist of one segment each, that is, 2.sg.[pj-o-ş] ' $\sqrt{drink-THEME-2.sG'}$.
-This is not an isolated example; cf. [bit^j] 'to beat', [nit^j] 'to whine' (vs [noj] 'whine-imper'), [sit^j] 'to sew' (vs. [sof] 'seam').
-Russian requires all phonological words to have at least one vowel, but there are nouns whose roots are vowelless: [mgl-a] 'dusk', [tl^j-a] 'aphid', [xn-a] 'henna' (see (5c)).
+In the usual analysis of this paradigm, affixes consist of one segment each, that is, [pj-o-ş] '\drink-THEME-2.SG'.
+This is not an isolated example; other verbal roots that appear as single consonants include [b-itj] 'to beat', [n-itj] 'to whine' (cf. [n-oj] 'whine!'), [s-itj] 'to sew' (cf. [s-of] 'seam').
+Russian also has nouns whose roots are vowelless: [mgl-a] 'dusk', [tlj-a] 'aphid', [xn-a] 'henna' (see (5c)).
+There is a minimal word requirement (one vowel, equivalently one syllable) but roots are not subject to it.